matthewfeickert/talk-SciPy-2020/talk.md

 <br>
 - Each node of the graph represents a vectorized<br> $n$-dimensional array ("tensorized") operation
 - The graph (model) is largely factorized between the .pars_blue[parameter] graph and the<br> .data_green[data] graph
-- The bottom node is the final log likelihood .value_orange[value]
+- The bottom node is then used for final log likelihood .value_orange[value]
 <br>
 <br>
 $$